Frequently asked questions

 Does Oriel have planning permission?

-Oriel was granted planning permission by London Borough of Camden in June 2022, and site enabling works began in November.
+Yes.
+Oriel was granted planning permission by the London Borough of Camden in June 2022, and site enabling works began in November 2022.
+We broke ground on the site in July 2023, this marked the start of construction.

 Funding